 Typical Mao Feng tea is known for its needle-like leaves and a slight floral overtone.
 Our premium Huang Mao Feng leaves nothing to be desired.
-Harvested in April have the Qing Ming festival, it is plucked with one bud and two leaves resulting in a fresh dark/medium green leaf.
+Harvested in April, it is plucked with one bud and two leaves resulting in a fresh dark/medium green leaf.
 The infusion produces a pale yellow/green cup color with a floral aroma, luscious buttery texture, soft notes of lychee and delicate sweet grass.

 About the leaves:

 Our Huang Shan Mao Feng is grown at 800 meters above sea level in She County, Anhui.
-The hand plucked leaves contain one bud and 2 to 3 leaves.
-Harvested in mid April 2019, the 5 cm long leaves are grown from plants that are 4 years old.
+The hand-plucked leaves contain one bud and 2 to 3 leaves.
+Harvested in mid-April, the 5 cm long leaves are grown from plants that are 4 years old.

 Free Sample Offer

-If you're familiar with this tea, we invite you to try a free sample.
+If you buy this tea from another vendor, we invite you to try a free sample.
 Simply email a receipt showing an earlier purchase of the "huang shan mao feng" tea to firstname.lastname@example.org and we'll mail you a free sample of this tea to compare.
 We're convinced that you'll be impressed with its quality and value.

 Liao Xiao Juan